 Study authors also included Michal Harel of the Neurobiology Department, Prof. Michal Irani of the Computer Science and Applied Mathematics Department, and Dr. Mehta’s group at the Feinstein Institute for Medical Research.

-Prof. Rafi Malach’s research is supported by the Barbara and Morris L. Levinson Professorial Chair in Brain Research; the Dr. Lou Siminovitch Laboratory for Research in Neurobiology; and the estate of Florence and Charles Cuevas.
+Prof. Rafi Malach’s research is supported by the Dr. Lou Siminovitch Laboratory for Research in Neurobiology; and the estate of Florence and Charles Cuevas.
+Prof. Malach is the incumbent of the Barbara and Morris L. Levinson Professorial Chair in Brain Research.